Transferring to Augustana

 *Augustana does not transfer courses deemed remedial in nature, such as college algebra

-Merit scholarships for transfer students range from $8,500 to $12,500 each year, based on academic success.
-To qualify, you must have a grade-point average of 2.7 or higher, and 24 transferable credits.
-There is no additional application for scholarships-your admissions transfer team will automatically consider your application for merit scholarships.
+2014/15 Transfer scholarships range from $10,000 to $18,000 each year, based on academic success.
+To qualify, you must have a grade-point average of 2.7 or higher, and 15 transferable credits.
+There is no additional application for scholarships — your admissions transfer team will automatically consider your application for merit scholarships.

 The Augustana College Science Scholars program awards up to $10,000 per year, renewed annually, to select students in the sciences.
 For more information about the Science Scholars program please visit www.augustana.edu/sciencescholars.